Springe direkt zu Inhalt

 Featured Format | READING READING: IL/LEGIBLE

-For about 15 years, the visual and sound poet Kinga Tóth has been making performances, in which she 'sings' visual works by responding with vocal gestures to filmed and projected graphic poems and drawings, understanding these interpretations of her visual poetry as three-dimensional 'living text bodies' simply as 'readings'.
-The aim of this workshop is to build bridges between languages and reading practices and to celebrate the creation, the sounding together.
+In her performances, the visual and sound poet Kinga Tóth 'sings' visual works by responding with vocal gestures to filmed and projected graphic poems and drawings, understanding these interpretations of her visual poetry as three-dimensional 'living text bodies', or, more simply, as 'readings'.
+The aim of this workshop is to build bridges between languages and reading practices, and to celebrate the act of creation, of sounding together.

-The workshop invites participants to explore reading material as a visual, structural, and interpretive process.
-Together, we will engage with unreadable textual artifacts, seeking new insights through artistic visual analysis, and documenting our reading process through mappings.
+The workshop by the designers Robin Coenen and Danielle Rosales invites participants to explore reading material as a visual, structural and interpretive process.
+We will engage with unreadable textual artifacts, seeking new insights through artistic visual analysis and documenting our reading process through mappings.